mahtokamal/OS_foundational_concepts/Linux_OS.md

 The command output shows a portion of the configuration file for Nginx, which is a lightweight web server for Linux.

+The next command output shows the configuration file for the network time protocol (NTP).

+The last command output shows the configuration file for Snort, a Linux-based intrusion detection system (IDS).

+There is no rule for a configuration file format; it is the choice of the service’s developer.
+However, the option = value format is often used.
+For example, in the last command output, the variable ipvar is configured with several options.
+The first option, HOME_NET, has the value 209.165.200.224/27.
+The hash character (#) is used to indicate comments.

 # 1.4.2 Hardening Devices
 # 1.4.3 Monitoring Service Logs